 So: Ten times the impact if you discover a needed design change early, and 100 times cheaper to make the change.
 The experience from both fields is clear: early is much better than late.

-The benefits from early usability studies are so vastly superior that you should definitely use paper prototyping, even if you don't think the prototype will be as good as testing a fully developed design.
+The benefits from early user research are so vastly superior that you should definitely use paper prototyping, even if you don't think the prototype will be as good as testing a fully developed design.
 If you simply try it, you'll be surprised at the amount of insight a "primitive" prototype can offer.
 Even if you don't believe me, believe the collective experience of usability and software engineers: Early beats late by so much that it outweighs the differences in prototype quality.
+(It may be "Lean UX" but it's also "mean UX" in terms of the ability to bite off large parts of bad design and replace with good design.)

 A Usability Method That's Here to Stay